 The blog quickly grew into an exploration of leadership and my personal story working in the manufacturing and tech industry as the cry for “women in tech” hit the scene in 2016.
-Women told their stories working in tech, being the only woman in the room, and lack of female representation in leadership positions.
+Women told their stories of harassment in tech, being the only woman in the room, and lack of female representation in leadership positions.
 The movement also brought some light to it as men and women banned together in discussions on how to make tech less stereotypically nerdy and encourage girls to program and keep going in their CS studies.

 As the discussions about women in leadership positions continued, I was hired as COO for a virtual reality startup.
 Suddenly, my world was open to a new technology that I never considered before.
 I had to write about it.
 What is virtual reality (VR)?
 How can businesses use it in a way that actually adds value to their bottom line?
 I learned by implementing MES that software can increase the production of a facility to record levels or be a total do-over with hundreds of thousands of dollars lost down the drain.
 I had to explore how these lessons could apply to VR.

 I think virtual reality is no different when it comes to the enterprise.
 I think VR companies need to be vetted and enterprise companies should start small with pilot programs.
 One way to do that is by running a Conference Room Pilot (CRP).
 CRPs are a great way to dip your toes in the water without deep diving into a full implementation (although CRPs are also part of the testing cycle for implementations).

 Let’s see how to set up a virtual reality CRP with the example below.